Beretta ARX160: Foreign interest

 The Beretta ARX160 was one of the five Phase II contenders in the United States Army Individual Carbine competition to replace the M4 carbine.
 The Individual Carbine competition was cancelled before a winning weapon was chosen.

 In February 2013, the Argentine Army received an ARX160 rifle and GLX160 grenade launcher for evaluation for their special forces.
 In December 2016, state-owned Argentine arms manufacturer Fabricaciones Militares signed a deal with Beretta to produce the ARX200 under license.
+No news of the arrangement have surfaced since then.
+It is unknown if the agreement has been cancelled, though likely.

 The Indian Army tested the ARX160 as a replacement for the INSAS rifle.
 The tender was retracted in June 2015.

 The ARX160 A3 was one of the 5 finalists of the French Army tender to replace the FAMAS, eventually won by the German-made HK416.

 In January 2019, the Romanian Armed Forces have chosen the ARX160 A3 to replace the old PM Md.1963 (7,62 x 39 mm) and PM Md.1986 (5,45 x 39 mm) of the Romanian Land Forces.
-Production should start in Autumn 2019 at Uzina Plopeni of ROMARM.
+Production was expected to start in autumn 2019 at Uzina Plopeni of ROMARM.
+As the project failed to materialize at Plopeni, it was moved to the Cugir Arms Factory in 2023.
+The factory could start its operations on the Beretta project at the end of August 2024.